Guardianship of Minors

 - Apply for public housing on behalf of a minor where necessary; and

-- Bring a lawsuit on behalf of the minor.
+- Bring a lawsuit on behalf of the minor as needed.

-When a guardianship of a minor is in place because of the age of the ward, the guardianship may be terminated when the minor reaches the age of majority.
-The guardianship may be reinstated by the court after the ward reaches the age of majority, where it can be shown that the ward still requires supervision.
-Guardianship may be terminated if the ward marries.
-Guardianship is automatically terminated at the death of the ward.
+Any guardianship may be terminated when the minor reaches the age of majority.
+However, the guardianship may be reinstated by the court after that point, if it can be shown that the ward still requires supervision.
+Guardianships may also be terminated if the ward marries, and they are automatically terminated at the death of the ward.
 In addition, the guardianship may be terminated, and a new guardian appointed, when it can be shown that the guardian did not adequately perform his or her duties to the ward.